 - Be sure to have a properly registered bicycle, and keep the papers with you!
 The police may stop you and ask you for your registration, and having it handy can save you a whole lot of time and trouble.

-- Carrying an umbrella or listening to an iPhone is forbidden while riding.
+- Do not carry an umbrella or listening to an iPhone while riding.

 - Riding with a passenger is forbidden unless it is a child under six year-old.